Logo

 How do I know if my child’s anger is a problem?

-If it impacts school, friendships, or daily life, it’s time to add regulation tools and skill-building—not blame.
+If anger impacts school, friendships, or daily life, add regulation tools and skill-building—not blame.

 What’s one quick de-escalation move?

-Co-regulate: slow your breath, drop your shoulders, soft voice.
-Your calm cues your child’s nervous system to follow.
+Co-regulate: slow your breath, drop your shoulders, and speak softly.
+Your calm cues the nervous system.

 Do consequences help with anger?